hmc-cs111-fall2015/project-notebook/Entry 1 -- November 1.md

 I didn't really keep track to be honest, I just worked whenever I could.
 I would guess somewhere around ~12 hours.

+### P.S.

+Just a note, you can run the project by starting `sbt` in the project directory.

+The do `run example.con` and select the `ConstructC` main function.

 ## Post-critique summary

 ## Post-critique reflection